yingzhang-data/Data-Analyst-Portfolio/README.md

 # Data Analyst Portfolio
 ## About

 Hi, I'm Ying — Welcome to My Data Analyst Portfolio.

-With over six years of experience in the tech and retail industries, i am a data analyst passionate about transforming raw data into insights that drive strategic, impactful decisions.
-Over the years, I've developed a strong foundation in data analysis, data modeling, and data visualization, and I continue to grow my skills through hands-on projects and continuous learning.
+I am an experienced Data Analyst with over six years of expertise in the tech and retail industries, passionate about transforming raw data into insights that drive strategic, impactful decisions.
+Over the years, I've built a strong foundation in data analysis, data modeling, and data visualization, and I continue to grow my skill set through hands-on projects and continuous learning.

 My technical stack includes **Python**, **SQL**, **Power BI(DAX)**, **Tableau**, and **Excel** along with strong problem solving and communication skills.
 I enjoy uncovering patterns,optimizing processes, and transforming data into actionable stories — tackling each challenge with analytical precision and a clear focus on business impact.